willkroboth/ConfigCommands/AddOns/README.md

 The only difference between these and the package methods is that the package methods find a set of classes to register, while you define a set of classes to register here.
 All the other parameters act the same as before.

 ### Building Functions
 The most important function of InternalArguments and FunctionAdders is returning a list of static or non static functions.
 All of the classes and interfaces used to create functions are found in the package [me.willkroboth.ConfigCommands.Functions](/src/me/willkroboth/ConfigCommands/Functions/).
 The most important part of this collection is the [FunctionCreator](/src/me/willkroboth/ConfigCommands/Functions/FunctionCreator.java) interface, which provides a few methods that make creating functions easier.
 Any class that needs to create functions should implement the FunctionCreator interface.
-The parent classes for InternalArguments and FunctionAdders already implement this interface, so the methods are automatically avaliable.
+The parent classes for InternalArguments and FunctionAdders already implement this interface, so the methods are automatically avaliable to thier subclasses.

 The methods defined by FunctionCreator can be combined into thier own sort of syntax, defined by the types taken in and returned by each method.
 This syntax is best explained by showing all the methods that might be used together.
 ```java